Tarsiciosh/EssentialFeed/NOTES.md

 - remove landscape (left and right)
 [add empty EssentialApp project]
 - need to create a workspace
-- drag the EssentialFeed project into the EssentialApp project (up)
+- drag the EssentialFeed project (from finder with XCode close for that project) into the EssentialApp project (top)
-- response to create a new workspace (a workspace can combine multiple projects)
+- response to create a new workspace (a workspace can combine multiple projects) EssentialFeed/EssentialApp.xcworkspace
 - now there are the EssentialFeed project and the EssetialApp project
 - in the EssetialApp project add the other two modules as embeded frameworks (+) EssentialFeed and EssentialFeediOS
+- (main tab - Frameworks, Libraries and Embedded Content)
 - now from the EssentialApp project we have access to the EssentialFeed components [create EssetialApp workspace combining EssentialApp and EssentialFeed projects]
 - in the scene delegate import both modules